-promotional scheme waged by the entire industry:
+- 158. Purdue's efforts to promote OxyContin are illustrative of the multi-faceted promotional scheme waged by the entire industry: - i.

-- i.
 From 1996 to 2001, Purdue conducted more than 40 national pain-management and speaker-training conferences at resorts in Florida, Arizona, and California.
 More than 5000 physicians, pharmacists, and nurses attended these all-expense paid symposia, where they were recruited for Purdue's national speaker bureau.
 It is well-documented that this type of pharmaceutical company symposium influences physicians' prescribing patterns, even though the physicians who attend such symposia believe that such enticements do not alter their prescribing patterns. - ii.
 One of the cornerstones of Purdue's marketing plan was the use of sophisticated marketing data to influence physicians' prescribing.
-Drug companies compile prescriber profiles individual on physicians-detailing the prescribing patterns of nationwide-in an effort to influence doctors' prescribing habits.
+Drug companies compile prescriber profiles on individual physicians-detailing the prescribing patterns of physicians nationwide-in an effort to influence doctors' prescribing habits.
 Through these profiles, a drug company can identify the highest and lowest prescribers of particular drugs in a single zip code, county, state, or the entire country.
 One of the critical foundations of Purdue's marketing plan for OxyContin was to target the physicians who were the highest prescribers for opioids across the country.
 The resulting database would help identify physicians with large numbers of chronic-pain patients.
 Unfortunately, the same database would also identify which physicians were simply the most frequent prescribers of opioids and, in some cases, the least discriminate prescribers. - iii.
-A lucrative bonus system encouraged sales representatives to increase sales of OxyContin in their territories, resulting in a large number of visits to physicians with high rates of opioid prescriptions, as well as a multifaceted information campaign aimed at them...
-Purdue paid \$40 million in sales incentive bonuses to its sales representatives that year. - iv.
-From 1996 to 2000, Purdue increased its internal sales force from 318 sales representatives to 671 and [doubled] its total physician call list ... to approximately 70,500 to 94,00 physicians.
-Through the sales representatives, Purdue used a patient starter coupon that provided
+A lucrative bonus system encouraged sales representatives to increase sales of OxyContin in their territories, resulting in a large number of visits to physicians with high rates of opioid prescriptions, as well as a multifaceted information campaign aimed at them....
+Purdue paid \$40 million in sales incentive bonuses to its sales representatives that year.